jiwoo-jus/clinical-trials-hub/README.md

-# Clinical Trials Hub: A Unified Search and Information Extraction Platform
+# Clinical Trials Hub: A Unified Platform for Clinical Trial Search and Information Extraction

 A comprehensive platform that integrates PubMed articles and ClinicalTrials.gov data for unified search and analysis with automatic information extraction capabilities.